 I had an earth-shattering sopa de lima (lime soup) a couple years ago in the Yucatan Peninsula, near Tulum.
 My friends and I had just swam in a cenote, an underground sinkhole created by the natural collapse of limestone bedrock.
 After emerging from what felt like a scene in Fraggle Rock, we looked for lunch nearby, and came to a small roadside restaurant.
 Having not consulted any guidebook or website, we...
 Read More

 I am not sher what happened to sherbet.
 As a kid in the 80s and 90s, it was always playing second fiddle to ice cream.
-It wasn’t pungent and sour like frozen yogurt, which made some people dislike it.
+It wasn’t pungent like frozen yogurt, which made some people dislike the latter.
 It wasn’t full-on fruity and as tart as sorbet, its nondairy cousin.
-And it didn’t have, at least in my recollection, too many fat-free or otherwise health-conscious claims attached to it,...
+And it didn’t have, at least in my recollection, too many fat-free or otherwise health-conscious claims attached to it, whether...
 Read More

 It’s the season of no recipes needed.
 In winter, we might pore over splatter-pocked cookbooks, braising a stew or simmering a ragu just the right way.
 In the summer, things get a lot more loosey-goosey: we unsheathe the barbecue, dig into dirt, invent salads from overflowing refrigerator crispers and lounge around barefoot catching seafood, perhaps.
 All this fun and the peak quality of seasonal ingredients leads to a quick and effortless...
 Read More